demetgas/frontend-project/README.md

-# Fully responsive frontend-project
+# frontend-project
-A frontend project for beginners (HTML,CSS,Javascript) :)
+A fully responsive frontend project for beginners using HTML, CSS, Javascript :)
 Credit to Brian Design from Youtube